GreenVeggi/Thoth/pages/ethnography.md

-- Qualitative strategy in which the researcher studies an intact cultural group in a natural setting over a prolonged period of time by collecting primarily observational and interview data.
+- Qualitative strategy in which the researcher studies an intact cultural [[group]] in a natural setting over a prolonged period of time by collecting primarily observational and interview data.
+	- Creswell, J. W., & Plano Clark, V. L. (2018). _Designing and conducting mixed methods research_ (Third Edition).
+SAGE. #creswellResearchDesignQualitative2018